tterb/tterb.github.io/_posts/2016-11-06-how-to-upgrade-ssd-pt2.md

 <br>
 ## Step Four: **Installation**

-  Now that you've cloned your internal drive, you're ready to get started installing your new hard drive.
+  Now that you&rsquo;ve cloned your internal drive, you&rsquo;re ready to get started installing your new hard drive.
 <br>

   * After your laptop is powered off, you will first need to remove the 10 T5 screws on the underside, shown in the photo below.
 This is where the aforementioned [T5 torx screwdriver] will come in handy.
-I would also recommend keeping the screws in a small empty cup, prescription bottle, or whatever else you have at your disposal, as they are small and you don't want to lose track of them.
+I would also recommend keeping the screws in a small empty cup, prescription bottle, or whatever else you have at your disposal, as they are small and you don&rsquo;t want to lose track of them.
   <br>
   <p align="center">
     <img src="https://cloud.githubusercontent.com/assets/16360374/20454747/a82808b0-adfe-11e6-975f-e01a3eb4b2d8.jpg" height="350" alt="screws" title="Screws"/>